 If you’re considering moving into a tiny home but don’t want to fork over big bucks, you might want to consider turning a shed into a house.

 Turning a shed into a house is easier and more affordable than buying a tiny home.
 You can also build a shed house much faster than other types of tiny homes if you’re in a time crunch.

 Living in a shed house might not be for you if you want a tiny home that’s entirely customized.
-With a shed house, you’ll have a basic shell that can’t be changed very much.
+With a shed tiny house, you’ll have a basic shell that can’t be changed very much.
 You’ll only have the inside to make truly yours.

-If you have plans to travel with your house across the country, a shed house isn’t the best bet.
-You can’t tow them like tiny houses on wheels, which built to the standard of the RV Industry Association.
+If you have plans to travel with your house across the country, living in a shed house isn’t the best bet.
+You can’t tow them like tiny houses on wheels, which are built to the standard of the RV Industry Association.

 Read on to learn more about shed houses, how to build them and how to find shed houses for sale.